 I really enjoyed Angela Bassett as Bernadine Harris.
 Although in the book, Bernadine doesn’t find herself attractive anymore, Angela exemplified everything else of her character.
 She was strong yet emotional and sometimes unstable.
 She had a lot of materialistic things and did not enjoy or want them.
 She portrayed a loving mother and her rage and anger towards her husband very well.
 Angela brought Bernadine to life literally and did not disappoint.

 Whitney Houston was cast as Savannah Jackson.
-In the book the character was strong, knew what she wanted, and dedicated to her career.
+In the book, the character was strong, knew what she wanted, and was dedicated to her career.
 The only soft spots she seemed to have were for Kenneth and her mother.
 Whitney did a good job of portraying all of those aspects but that’s as far as it went to me.
 In the book, there was a spark about Savannah but in Houston’s portrayal I didn’t get that feeling.
 While watching the movie, I still knew it was Whitney, I didn’t think of her as Savannah.

 I think that Loretta Devine portrayed Gloria Matthews well.
 Like the character she has a pretty face, is a bit overweight, loves her son and her shop, and wants to be in love and know the feeling of it.
 Loretta was a good choice for her because she exemplified every bit of the character.

 Lela Rochon played Robin Stokes.
-Although in the book she’s described as tacky, she also has good weave, keeps her nails done and works out three times a week, and is good at her job (at the insurance company).
+Although in the book she’s described as tacky, she also has a good weave, keeps her nails done, works out three times a week, and is good at her job (at the insurance company).
 Lela did a good job in all those aspects, especially with her character’s weakness being pretty men with big penises.
 It’s safe to assume that the lead male in her life, Russell, fit the bill for it as she says it in both the book and movie.
-I liked Lela as Robin because even though she was sure of herself, did her job well and kept herself looking good, she made terrible decisions when it came to men.
-She brought the character life and I couldn’t understand as to how she could be naïve about things the men did in her life.
-For example, she was completely ditzy and naïve about Troy and his drug use and stealing her wallet.
+I liked Lela as Robin because even though she was sure of herself, did her job well, and kept herself looking good, she made terrible decisions when it came to men.
+She brought the character to life and I couldn’t understand as to how she could be naïve about the things the men did in her life.
+For example, she was completely ditzy and naïve about Troy, his drug use, and that he stole her wallet.
 She would not believe it at all.
 I don’t think anyone else could have played that role better than her.

 Missing Material